deyanyosifov/repDilPCR/README.md

 * You can start R in a terminal and then enter the command `source("~/repDilPCR/repDilPCR.R")` (if repDilPCR is installed in a different directory on your computer, you will have to modify the path accordingly).

 It will take from a few seconds up to a minute for the script to execute depending on the speed of your computer, the size of the dataset, the selected parameters of the analysis and eventually the presence of missing Cq values of the reference genes.
 All results will be delivered in the directory containing the input dataset as long as the variable `input.table` has been set corrrectly.

+## Data protection policy of the Shiny app

+Data uploaded by the user to the Shiny app are stored on the server as temporary files only while being processed.
+All raw data, temporary intermediate files and end results are deleted from the server immediately after closing the user session.
+This applies also to the publicly accessible installation of repDilPCR that is hosted on a server at the German Cancer Research Center in Heidelberg, Germany (http://not-yet-available).

 ## Frequently asked questions